redeyens/aoc/README.md

-# aoc
+# Advent of Code
-My Advent of code attempts
+My Advent of Code attempts